 Higher Open Expected For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market has moved lower in two of three trading days since the end of the two-day winning streak in which it had gathered almost 110 points or 1.7 percent.
-The Jakarta Composite Index now rests just beneath the 6,920-point plateau although it figures to bounce higher again on Wednesday.
+(RTTNews) - The Indonesia stock market has alternated between positive and negative finishes through the last four trading days since the end of the two-day winning streak in which it had gathered almost 110 points or 1.7 percent.
+The Jakarta Composite Index now rests just above the 6,990-point plateau and it's predicted to open in the green again on Thursday.

-The global forecast for the Asian markets is upbeat on bargain hunting, particularly among the recently battered technology stocks.
-The European markets were down and the U.S. bourses were up and the Asian markets are tipped to follow the latter lead.
+The global forecast for the Asian markets is broadly positive on slightly easing geopolitical concerns and more bargain hunting, especially among technology stocks.
+The European and U.S. markets were solidly higher and the Asian bourses are tipped to follow suit.

-The JCI finished modestly lower on Tuesday following losses from the resource and cement stocks, while the financials were mixed.
+The JCI finished sharply higher on Wednesday following gains from the financial shares, cement companies and resource stocks.

-Among the actives, Bank Danamon Indonesia tanked 2.13 percent, while Bank CIMB Niaga surrendered 1.83 percent, Bank Negara Indonesia fell 0.31 percent, Bank Central Asia climbed 0.93 percent, Bank Mandiri collected 0.32 percent, Bank Rakyat Indonesia jumped 1.99 percent, Indosat tumbled 1.88 percent, Indocement dipped 0.23 percent, Semen Indonesia sank 2.21 percent, Indofood Suskes shed 0.82 percent, United Tractors declined 1.51 percent, Astra International lost 1.18 percent, Bakrie Sumatera Plantations advanced 0.83 percent, Astra Agro Lestari slumped 2.10 percent, Aneka Tambang skidded 1.25 percent, Vale Indonesia dropped 1.75 percent, Timah plunged 2.80 percent, Bumi Resources retreated 1.89 percent and Energi Mega Persada was unchanged.
+Among the actives, Bank Danamon Indonesia and Bank Rakyat Indonesia both collected 0.87 percent, while Bank CIMB Niaga spiked 3.26 percent, Bank Negara Indonesia soared 3.41 percent, Bank Central Asia added 0.61 percent, Bank Mandiri rallied 2.25 percent, Indosat shed 0.48 percent, Indocement rose 0.23 percent, Semen Indonesia added 075 percent, Indofood Suskes climbed 1.65 percent, United Tractors jumped 2.15 percent, Astra International increased 1.59 percent, Energi Mega Persada surged 4.96 percent, Astra Agro Lestari accelerated 4.29 percent, Aneka Tambang advanced 0.84 percent, Timah improved 0.96 percent and Bumi Resources, Vale Indonesia and Bakrie Sumatera Plantations were unchanged.

-The lead from Wall Street is broadly positive as the major averages opened higher on Tuesday and accelerated as the day progressed, finishing near daily highs.
+The lead from Wall Street is upbeat as the major averages opened sharply higher on Wednesday and remained firmly in the green throughout the trading day.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!